-You will learn through lectures, as well as both online and interactive media, laboratory classes, clinical case workshops, tutorials and both online and real-life simulations.
+You will learn through lectures, online and interactive media, laboratory classes, clinical case workshops, tutorials and both online and real-life simulations.
 You will also gain practical experience during placements.
-In addition, the programme includes group-based research inquiry work and a focus on applying evidence-based practice to clinical cases in the final year of the BPharm.
+In addition, the programme includes group-based research inquiry work and a focus on applying evidencebased practice to clinical cases in the final year of the BPharm.